BuildWithMatija

 If drawers become easier to follow, editors can keep more context while editing related content.

 The team also showed better modal patterns, including more focused interactions for things like image cropping and focal point editing.
-This suggests Payload 4.0 is not just making the admin panel prettier.
+This suggests Payload CMS 4.0 is not just making the admin panel prettier.
 It is improving interaction patterns that editors use every day.

 6. Rich text and Lexical improvements